5 Hidden Snapchat Tricks You Need To Know

 The photo- and video-messaging app Snapchat is unlike any other social network you probably use.
-Unlike Facebook or Twitter, launching Snapchat brings you to a minimalist camera screen with a few icons tucked away in the corners; there are no feeds or menus to greet you.
-Many features are hidden behind taps and swipes, and it isn't clear how to find them until you've been using the app for a while.
+Unlike Facebook or Twitter, launching Snapchat brings you to a minimalist camera screen with a few icons tucked away in the corners — there are no feeds or menus to greet or guide you here.
+Many features are hidden behind mysterious taps and swipes, leaving it up to you to figure out how to find them.

-That means Snapchat can be hard to learn how to use.
+All that means Snapchat can be pretty hard to learn.
 Whether you're new to Snapchat or consider yourself an expert, these five tricks will help you polish your snaps and more.

 Draw with more colors

 Tapping the pencil icon in the upper right corner of the screen launches a color slider, allowing you to choose different shades for doodling over a snap.
-But what's less clear is that it's possible to draw with colors not shown on this slider as well.
+But what's less clear is that it's also possible to draw with colors not shown on this slider.

 After launching the color pallet, drag your finger from the color bar toward the edges of the screen to access options like black, white, and gray, which aren't shown on the slider.

 Add more than one filter to a snap

 Torn between two filters?
 Add them both.
 First, swipe from right to left to apply one filter.
 Then, while holding your finger down on the screen, slide another finger from left to right again to add a second filter.

-If you chose a color effect for your first filter, such as one that makes your image appear black and white, you'll be able to choose from the available banner-like overlays for your second filter, such as those that show the time or weather.
+If you chose a color effect for your first filter, such as one that makes your image appear black and white, you'll be able to choose from the available banner overlays for your second filter, such as those that show the time or weather.

 Read more: The ultimate parents' guide to Snapchat